Andrew Brace: Refereeing career

-European competitions

 On 14 November 2015 Brace made his European Rugby Challenge Cup debut, taking charge of a 2015–16 pool stage match between Gloucester and Zebre.

 On 15 October 2016 Brace made his European Rugby Champions Cup debut, taking charge of a 2016–17 pool stage match between Wasps and Zebre.
 On 22 April 2017 Brace took charge of the 2016–17 European Rugby Challenge Cup semi-final between La Rochelle and Gloucester.

+In 2020, he took charge of his first major final, officiating the 2020 Pro14 Grand Final, which he later repeated in 2022.
+He has also refereed a EPCR Challenge Cup final, when he took charge of the 2021 final.

 International

 Brace refereed matches in the 2016 Six Nations Under 20s Championship and at the 2016 World Rugby Under 20 Championship, including the third place game between Argentina and South Africa.

 In 2017 Brace began refereeing test matches.
 On 28 May 2017 Brace took charge of a match between England and the Barbarians and on 10 June 2017 he took charge of a match between Canada and Georgia.
-On 1 July 2017 Brace took charge of his first competitive test match, a 2019 Rugby World Cup qualifier between Canada and the United States.
-In addition to taking charge of test matches, Brace has also served as a touch judge/assistant referee in both the Six Nations Championship and the Rugby Championship.
-He was appointed to the 2019 Rugby World Cup as a touch judge.
-He will referee two matches in the 2021 Six Nations Championship.
+In November 2017 Brace took charge of his first competitive test match between England and Samoa, a 2019 Rugby World Cup qualifier between Canada and the United States.
+In addition to taking charge of test matches, Brace has also served as a referee in both the Six Nations Championship and the Rugby Championship, and was appointed to the 2019 Rugby World Cup as an assistant referee and referee of the 2023 Rugby World Cup.